GabrielaGuedes/checkers_qulture_challenge/README.md

 Execute the game through "mingw64.exe" console, opening the main file ("main.rb", inside the "lib" folder) with Ruby.

-Grid of this game was based on [this](https://github.com/acouprie/linky) game's grid:
+Grid of this game was based on [this](https://github.com/acouprie/linky) game's grid.

 ## The game